 The Design Review Committee is comprised of design professionals who serve on the Historical Affairs and Landmark Review Board (HALRB).
 One responsibility of the HALRB is to review plans for exterior alterations, demolition and new construction in locally designated Arlington historic districts through a Certificate of Appropriateness (CoA) process.

-DRC public meetings are held on the first Wednesday of each month at 6:30 p.m., and HALRB hearings are held on the third Wednesday of each month beginning at 7:30 p.m. in the Ellen M. Bozman Center (Courthouse Plaza), 2100 Clarendon Boulevard, Lobby Conference Rooms Cherry and Dogwood, unless otherwise noted.
+DRC public meetings are held on the first Wednesday of each month at 6:30 p.m.
+HALRB hearings are held on the third Wednesday of each month beginning at 7:30 p.m.
+DRC public meetings and HALRB hearings take place in the Ellen M. Bozman Center (Courthouse Plaza), 2100 Clarendon Boulevard, Lobby Conference Rooms Cherry and Dogwood, unless otherwise noted.
 View the HALRB website for the HALRB meeting schedule and materials.